1925–26 FA Cup: First round proper

 At this stage 40 clubs from the Football League Third Division North and South joined the 25 non-league clubs who came through the qualifying rounds.
-Millwall, Bristol City, Crystal Palace and Plymouth Argyle were given a bye to the third round.
-Four Second Division sides, Barnsley, Darlington, Oldham Athletic and Swansea Town were entered at this stage.
-To make the number of matches up, seven non-league sides were given byes to this round.
+Millwall, Bristol City, Crystal Palace and Plymouth Argyle were given byes to the third round, while four Second Division sides, Barnsley, Darlington, Oldham Athletic and Swansea Town were entered at this stage.
+To bring the number of teams up to 76, seven non-league sides were given byes to this round.
 These were: